JustRedTTG/PGE_Docs/docs/source/settings.rst

 ------------
 Default value: 100 (ms)

-This setting is a variable buttons use to delay some time after a click, this prevents one click beign register like more than one, this setting does not matter if the button_lock settings are set to True
+This setting is a variable buttons use to delay some time after a click, this prevents one click being register like more than one, this setting does not matter if the button_lock settings are set to True

 button_lock
 -----------
-This setting class has two seperate settings
+This setting class has two separate settings

 * rect
 * image